NikhilPrince/My-Portfolio/README.md

 This portfolio has the following;

 - About me
-- Projects that will worked on in the future
+- Projects that will be worked on in the future
 - A way to contact me